SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_ml.rst

    ML &= \log10(A) - (-2.9) \\
       &= \log10(A) + 2.9

-which is according to the original Richter (1935) formula if the amplitude is measured in millimeters.
+which is according to the original Richter formula :cite:p:`richter-1935` if the amplitude is measured in millimeters.

 Several distance-value pairs can be configured for different ranges of epicenter distance.

-* Amplitude unit in SeisComP: **millimeter** (mm)
-* Time window: 150 s by :ref:`scautopick` or distance dependent, configurable
-* Default distance range: 0 - 8 deg,  maximum is configurable: :confval:`magnitudes.ML.maxDistanceKm`,
-  measurements beyond 8 deg will be strictly ignored.
-* Depth range: 0 - 80 km, configurable for amplitude measurements

 Network magnitude
 -----------------

 By default, the mean is calculated from the station magnitudes to form the network magnitude.

 Configuration
 -------------

 Set the configuration and calibration parameters in the global bindings similar to :ref:`global_mlv`.
 Instead configuring lots of global bindings profiles or station bindings one line per parameter can be added to the global module configuration (:file:`global.cfg`).

 Add ML to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` or :ref:`scolv` for visibility.